cysouw/diathesis/text/c06_prepositions.md

   are replaceable by proforms *deshalb/darum* 'therefore'.
 :::

-### Locational prepositional phrases
+### Location prepositional phrases

-As a general rule, locational prepositional phrases are not governed by a verb.
+As a general rule, location prepositional phrases are not governed by a verb.
 However, there are a few verbs that obligatory need a local preposition [@next], see [@sec:prepositions-obligatory-local-accusative] and [-@sec:reflexive-obligatory-local].

 ::: ex
 a.
 Er steckt den Zettel in die Tasche.